 Highly Experienced: Up to £25,000 (senior care supervisor)

 Some home visit jobs may pay only for the time you spend with a client.

 Note these figures are a guide only.
-This does vary based on Location.
-For example workers in London will be on a higer wage than individuals elsewhere.
+This does vary based on location.
+For example workers in London will be on a higher wage than individuals elsewhere.

 5. Working hours, patterns and environment

-As with most full-time jobs you will usually work 35 to 40 hours a week.
+As with most full-time jobs, you will usually work 35 to 40 hours a week.
 You may work part-time.
-Work shifts could including weekends or evenings, with extra pay for some roles while others included at base rate.
-Depending on your role you may be expected to stay overnight on a rota basis, or live on site.
+Work shifts could include weekends or evenings, with extra pay for some roles while others included at the base rate.
+Depending on your role you may be expected to stay overnight on a rota basis or live on site.

 The job can be physically demanding.